Aporiyan/cliches/README.md

 ### 📚 Repository Overview

-This repository is merely a space for storing articles for my own amusement
+This repository is merely a space for storing articles for my own amusement.

 ### 📂 Current Contents